 The average number/m2 of B. regia has fluctuated at transects A, B and C. The variability is most likely to be caused by the dense covering of silt that occurs across the site from time to time and occasional very poor photographic conditions (e.g. 2010).
-This might explain why counts were higher in 2017 when silt was reduced and more cup corals were visible.
+This might explain why counts were higher in 2018 when silt was reduced and more cup corals were visible.
 At Thorn Rock individual cup corals have been traced for 30 years in a single 40 x 50cm quadrat.
-Some evidence of recruitment has been observed, numbers have shown a general increase between 1998 and 2017.
+Some evidence of recruitment has been observed, numbers have shown a general increase between 1998 and 2018.
 Variability will occur due to changes in surface sediment which obscures small individuals.
-Due to very poor photographic conditions no counts were possible in 2014 and 2016, but fortunately conditions improved in 2017.
+Due to very poor photographic conditions no counts were possible in 2014 and 2016.